erickbytes/finsou.py/README.md

 - 0 to 1 = Undervalued
 - negative PEG = Caution

-> "The PEG ratio is a financial metric that helps investors determine the value of a stock while factoring in the company’s expected earnings growth A PEG ratio of 1 is considered to be a good indicator of a stock’s true value and may indicate that a company is relatively undervalued, In general, a PEG ratio of less than 1 is considered to be an indicator of a stock’s true value and may indicate that a company is relatively undervalued.
+> "The PEG ratio is a financial metric that helps investors determine the value of a stock while factoring in the company’s expected earnings growth.
+A PEG ratio of 1 is considered to be a good indicator of a stock’s true value and may indicate that a company is relatively undervalued.
+In general, a PEG ratio of less than 1 is considered to be an indicator of a stock’s true value and may indicate that a company is relatively undervalued.
 Conversely, a PEG ratio of greater than 1 is generally considered unfavorable, suggesting a stock is overvalued, A negative PEG ratio can mean one of two things: either the P/E ratio of the stock is negative, meaning that the company is losing money, or the estimated growth rate for future earnings is negative, indicating that the earnings of the company are expected to decrease in the future.
 If the PEG ratio is negative because of a negative P/E ratio, it is generally considered to be a bad sign.
 Negative earnings are an extremely risky place for a business to be in, and the possible gains that could be made by gambling